Things to Do in Glasgow with Kids: 2-Day Itinerary

 As we were leaving the Kelvingrove Art Gallery, we were lucky enough to catch a pipe organ concert in the Centre Hall.
 The sound was so amazing, we just had to stop and listen for a while.

 The kids loved watching the man playing the organ and listening to its haunting sound filling the great hall.
-This was a surprisingly unique and fun thing to do in Glasgow with kids.
+This was a surprisingly unique and fun thing to do in Glasgow with kids; Kelvingrove offers free daily organ recitals.

-The Riverside Museum and Kelvingrove Museum proved that museums can be really fun indoor kids activities in Glasgow.
+We don’t normally love museums, but the Riverside Museum and Kelvingrove Museum were two really fun kids activities in Glasgow.

 Exploring Glasgow’s Pedestrian-Only Streets